jclarktennis/jclarktennis.github.io/_posts/2019-08-23-Computer-Build.markdown

 makes it look nice from the outside.
 At some point I'll post a picture to show you what it looks like, but I don't think it looks too bad.

+Once all the hardware was in place, it was time to finally press the power button.
+I clicked it... and it all lit up and started whirring!
+I was really happy about that.
+I had read many reviews online that getting a DOA part wasn't uncommon, but so it was a big relief when it all turned on.
+The next part – installing Windows – I thought would be a walk in the park.
+Boy, was I wrong.

 ## The OS nightmare
 Coming soon